 426 MS Dick.
 (1:38:39 begin crossfade from Durkin to Dick driving toward the camera, crossfade ending at 1:38:42.)

-Maybe so.
-But the car being a Matador fits in with the Minotaur/labyrinth.
+The car being a Matador fits in with the Minotaur/labyrinth.
 A bull fighter.

 Though it's day, the storm is so severe it appears to be evening.
 Dick is listening to KHOW out of Denver with Hal and Charlie.